-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. 1)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)

-File ed by the Registrant ☑ ed by a Party other than the Registrant □ eck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement ✓ Definitive Additional Materials Soliciting Material Pursuant to §240.14a-12 HMS Income Fund, Inc. (Name of Registrant as Specified in its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) Pay ment of Filing Fee (Check the appropriate box): V No fee required.
+Filed by the Registrant Filed by a Party other than the Registrant Check the appropriate box:

+Preliminary Proxy Statement

+Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+☑ Definitive Proxy Statement

+Definitive Additional Materials

+Soliciting Material Pursuant to §240.14a-12

+HMS Income Fund, Inc.

+(Name of Registrant as Specified in its Charter)

+(Name of Person(s) Filing Proxy Statement, if Other Than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+✓ No fee required.

 Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee paid previously with preliminary materials.
-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party:
+- (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3)Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4)Proposed maximum aggregate value of transaction: - (5)Total fee paid:

+Fee paid previously with preliminary materials.

+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

+- (1) Amount Previously Paid:

+- (2)Form, Schedule or Registration Statement No.:

+- (3) Filing Party:

-(4) Date Filed:
+- (4)Date Filed:

-Explanatory Note

-The sole purpose of this amended and restated proxy statement of HMS Income Fund, Inc. (the "Company"), filed with the Securities and Exchange Commission on June 14, 2013 (the "Proxy Statement"), is to supplement the proxy statement filed on April 26, 2013 (the "April 26, 2013 Proxy Statement") to reflect the addition of two director nominees for election to the Company's board of directors and the change in the expected mailing date of the Proxy Statement and related dates pertaining to the submission of stockholder proposals for the Company's 2014 annual meeting of stockholders.

-As discussed more fully herein, on June 14, 2013, and effective as of July 1, 2013, the Board of Directors of the Company (the "Board") appointed Gregory R. Geib and Curtis L. Hartman to serve on the Board and nominated them for election by the stockholders at the Company's 2013 annual meeting of stockholders in addition to the three nominees listed in the April 26, 2013 Proxy Statement.

-Additionally, because the April 26, 2013 Proxy Statement has not yet been mailed to stockholders, in an effort to avoid confusion, the Company determined that it was in the best interests of its stockholders to receive one definitive proxy statement that included all relevant director information rather than sending the relevant information in two separate mailings.
-Therefore, the Company has modified its expected mailing date from June 14, 2013 to June 19, 2013, which requires that the dates pertaining to the submission of stockholder proposals for the 2014 annual meeting of stockholders be modified.
-In connection with the previously stated June 14, 2013 mailing date, in order for a stockholder proposal to be properly submitted for presentation at the Company's 2014 annual meeting, written notice was required to be delivered during the period beginning on January 15, 2014 and ending on February 14, 2014.
-Additionally, in connection with the previously stated June 14, 2013 mailing date, stockholder proposals for inclusion in the proxy material for the Company's 2014 annual meeting were required to be delivered no later than February 14, 2014.
-In connection with the June 19, 2013 mailing date included in this Proxy Statement, in order for a stockholder proposal to be properly submitted for presentation at the Company's 2014 annual meeting, written notice must be delivered during the period beginning on January 20, 2014 and ending on February 19, 2014.
-Additionally, in connection with the June 19, 2013 mailing date, stockholder proposals for inclusion in the proxy material for the Company's 2014 annual meeting are required to be delivered no later than February 19, 2014.
+HMS Income Fund